Maine governor says he's mulling resigning

 - LePage's comments come amid fallout from a leaked a profane voicemail he left for a state legislator

-(CNN)Maine Gov. Paul LePage said Tuesday that he is considering resigning following the release of a profanity-laced voicemail he left for a state representative last week.
+(CNN)Maine Gov. Paul LePage said Tuesday he is considering resigning following the release of a profanity-laced voicemail he left for a state representative last week.

-The Portland Press Herald reported that LePage said he is "looking at all options" during an interview with the talk radio station WVOM in Bangor.
+LePage said he is "looking at all options" during an interview with the talk radio station WVOM in Bangor.

 "I am looking at all options.
 I think some things I've been asked to do are beyond my ability.
 I'm not going to say that I'm not going to finish it.
 I'm not saying that I am going to finish it," LePage told the radio station.
 "If I've lost my ability to help Maine people, maybe it's time to move on."